grafana/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

           insecure: true
     ```

-1. Optional: Locate the MinIO section and change the username and password to something you wish to use.
+1. Optional: Locate the MinIO section and change the the username and password to something you wish to use.

    ```yaml
    minio: